AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 - If you have any further questions, ask your doctor or pharmacist.

-- This medicine has been prescribed personally for your child.
-Don't leave it to other people.
-It can harm them, even if their symptoms are the same as your child's.
+- This medicine has been prescribed for your child.
+Do not pass it on to others.
+It may harm them, even if their symptoms are the same as your child's.

-- If any of the side effects become serious, or you notice other side effects not described in this leaflet, please tell your doctor or pharmacist.
-See point 4.
+- If any of the side effects gets serious, or you notice any other side effects not listed in this leaflet, please tell your doctor or pharmacist.
+See section 4.

 What this leaflet contains :